-If Donald Trump can’t be President because he is a sexist, there has been no shortage of sexist Public Servants throughout our history, says Adrian Rivera
+Is the 2016 Presidential race a reflection of our worst?
+If Donald Trump can’t be President because he is a sexist, there has been no shortage of sexist Public Servants throughout our history, writes Adrian Rivera.

 Why can’t Donald Trump become president?